pinecone-io/pinecone-rust-client/README.md

 ## Usage

 The `PineconeClient` class is the main point of entry into the Rust SDK.
+Parameters may either be directly passed in as `Options`, or read through environment variables as follows.
+More detail:
+- The API key must be passed in either as an argument or as an environment variable called `PINECONE_API_KEY`.
+If passed in as `None`, the client will attempt to read in an environment variable value.
+- The control plane host, if passed in as `None`, will attempt to read in an environment variable called `PINECONE_CONTROLLER_HOST`.
+If it is not an environment variable, it will default to `https://api.pinecone.io`.

-There are a couple of ways to instantiate the client:
+There are a couple of ways to instantiate the client, detailed below:
 ### PineconeClientConfig
 Initialize a `PineconeClientConfig` struct with parameters, and call `config` using the struct.
 ```rust